Updated May 2024

 • Time to call 999.

-Case Study – Stroke Compensation
+Case Studies – Stroke Compensation

 In this case study below, Matthew explains how a delay by staff on an Acute Stroke Ward to recognise the signs and symptoms of a stroke and the failure to administer thrombolysis (a treatment to dissolve blood clots), left his client with permanent paralysis.

-On 18th November 2013, our client, ‘C’ felt a sudden aching sensation in her right arm, and believed she was having stroke.
-Paramedics attended at her home and upon examination, said that ‘C’ was ‘FAST’ positive.
-‘C’s symptoms improved during the blue light transfer to hospital and after assessment in the Medical Assessment Unit, the working diagnosis was that of a possible ‘TIA’.
+In 2013, our client, ‘C’ felt a sudden aching sensation in her right arm and believed she was having stroke.
+Paramedics attended at her home and said she was ‘FAST’ positive.
+C’s symptoms improved during the blue light transfer to hospital and after assessment was told it was a possible TIA, or mini stroke.

-‘C’ was diagnosed as having suffered a stroke.
+C was diagnosed as having suffered a stroke.
 She remained in hospital and underwent physiotherapy treatment.
-Upon discharge from hospital in December she required round the clock care, having previously been extremely fit and active.
+Upon discharge from hospital she required round the clock care, having previously been extremely fit and active.
+She has not regained any significant use of her right hand and arm.

 The case settled for £400,000 in an out of court settlement.